 More than that, make sure that users will be able to pin to Pinterest from your blog posts.
 Some bloggers place a pin image on their blog posts.
 It’s looking good but some of the bloggers don’t like it (Including me).

 So, If you wanted to hide pins on your blog posts, you can use the hidden Pinterest images hack to prompt a pin when a site visitor clicked on the Pinterest share button.

 Pinterest is perfect for every blogger even new bloggers to grow their blogs in less time.
-But make a pin go viral is not an extract thing you can do with few clicks. it’s a combination of hard work, ideas, and creativity, plus I think there should be a bit of luck also.
+But make a pin go viral is not a simple thing you can do with few clicks.
+It’s a combination of hard work, ideas, and creativity, plus I think there should be a bit of luck.

 I use Canva PRO to create my Pinterest pins and it makes it easy to find relevant photos, graphics, fonts and schedule them easily.

 it’s so affordable because it only costs you $12.99 per month for 5 people.

 You can also find dozen of both free and Canva Pinterest templates around the Internet to save time on creating pins.